Former treasurer of St. Joseph Conference of St. Vincent De Paul Society sentenced for embezzlement

 In order to conceal her scheme, all treasurer's reports prepared by O’Donnell and provided by her to the Society included only information from the authorized account and no information from the unauthorized sham account.
 Further, in order to conceal her scheme, all account statements and correspondence relative to the sham account were mailed to her at her personal residence address, rather than to the Society’s true business address.

-NANCY O'DONNELL, St. Peters, MO, pled guilty to one felony count of mail fraud before United States District Judge John A. Ross.
-Sentencing has been set for January 24, 2013.
+NANCY O'DONNELL, St. Peters, MO, pled guilty in October to one felony count of mail fraud.
+She appeared today for sentencing before United States District Judge John A. Ross.

 This case was investigated by the Cottleville Police Department and the Federal Bureau of Investigation.
-Assistant United States Attorney Hal Goldsmith is handling the case for the U.S. Attorney’s Office.
+Assistant United States Attorney Hal Goldsmith handled the case for the U.S. Attorney’s Office.